drush-ops/drush/README.txt

 INSTALLATION
 ============

-The preferred way to install Drush is via our PEAR channel.
+A common way to install Drush is via our PEAR channel.
 See instructions at http://drupal.org/project/drush.
-If you prefer a more manual install, see below.
+If you prefer a (slightly) more manual install, see below.

 1. Place the uncompressed drush.tar.gz, drush.zip, or cloned git repository in